 First off you need to secure your swift with the screw provided to a table or island.

 The swift looks like this before opening it up.
-I suggest opening it up not too far initially so it’s easy to get the hank around it.
+I suggest opening it up not too far initially, so it’s easy to get the hank around it.
 There’s another screw just below the umbrella you tighten to hold it in place.

 Steps for turning your hank into a cake

 Now to turn your hanks into cakes.
 Thread the outer strand through your ball winder.
-Placing it through the the slit in wooden shaft (this is your centre pull).
+Placing it through the slit in the wooden shaft (this is your centre pull).
 Shown here is my Knitter’s Pride Ball winder.

 Use the handle and start off slow.
-Once it’s winding well you can speed up.
+Once it’s winding well, you can speed up.

 Watch the full tutorial now on YouTube

-If you want to learn how to crochet start HERE with our Learn to Crochet Series!
+If you want to learn how to crochet, start HERE with our Learn to Crochet Series!

 Find more on Ravelry, Etsy, or Lovecrafts Shop.
 Check out our Facebook and Instagram for daily inspiration!